webrage/hackland-cnc/CAM.md

 # CAM *- Fusion 360*
 #### *[CAD](CAD.md) ==>* CAM *==> [MACHINE CONTROL](Machine.md)*

 ### CAM PURPOSE
 The purpose of the CAM step is to translate what you have designed in your CAD software of choice, into a bunch of instructions *(gcode)* that will work on the *(Hackland)* CNC machine being used to bring your design to life.

-I use __Fusion 360__ for both CAD design and for CAM processing.
+__Fusion 360__ can be used for both CAD design and for CAM processing.
 This document describes the CAM process of getting from a Fusion 360 design to a Hackland CNC compatible gcode.

 ### CAM setup *- Fusion 360*
 Make sure you have specified the thickness of the ply you are using in the CAD drawing, preferably as a user specified parameter.

-Cam's documents some one time Fusion 360 setup steps needed for the CAM process here -    [mechmate-74-hackland-user-guide](https://hackingismakingisengineering.wordpress.com/mechmate-74-hackland-user-guide/#resources).
+Cam's documents some "one time" Fusion 360 setup steps needed for the CAM process here -    [mechmate-74-hackland-user-guide](https://hackingismakingisengineering.wordpress.com/mechmate-74-hackland-user-guide/#resources).
 * Mapboards add-in *- to quickly 2D layout your 3D design - purchase for US$2 from the Fusion 360 store*
 * Dogbone add-in *- quickly add dogbones to your internal corners, so components fit together nicely*
-* Import the Fusion 360 Operations template - use this to help CAM Setup
+* Import the Fusion 360 Operations template - use this to quickly set up a draft standard CAM setup *- you can simply delete any process steps not required*
 * Import the mechmate 74 library - use these tools which are available in Hackland